textcreationpartnership/A02881/README.md

 ##Content Summary##

 #####Front#####

-An exposition of the whole eight chapiter to the Romaines, expounded by Ihon Hedlambe, preacher and
+1. To the right woorſhipfull maiſter Thomas Meade, one of the Queenes Maisties Iuſtices of her common Plees at Weſtminſter, Ihon Hedlambe wiſheth long life, with the increaſe of godlineſſe and felicitie.

+1. ¶The Printer to the gentle Reader.

 #####Body#####

+1. ¶ Octauum caput ad Romanos.

-1. ¶ The ſeconde part.
+    _ ¶ The ſeconde part.

 **Types of content**